Why is a George Washington Portrait on the Ford’s Theatre Presidential Box?

 Do you have questions about the historic site or the history of Ford’s Theatre that you want us to answer?
 Tweet us at @FordsTheatre or email us at firstname.lastname@example.org.

-Anali Alegria is Communications Associate at Ford’s Theatre.
+Anali Alegria is a former communications associate at Ford’s Theatre.